isabella232/Specs-18/MainenanceProcess/index.md

 ![Triggers](Triggers.png)

 When  maintenance process is run on-demand, the process is run within some context.
 This context is much the same as a project deployment.
 The environment and tenant contexts are optional, however the execution may encounter an issue at execution time of the step tries to run against a target and none exist.
-Any available pacakges need to be selected at this point as well.
+Any available packages need to be selected at this point as well.

 ![Run Now](Run_Now.png)

 Once a process is kicked off it is effectively treated like any other server task.

 _Mockups available in [Maintenance Process.bmpr](./Maintenance_Process.bmpr)_